yuguangchen1/KcwiKit/gui/README.md

 4. Set the `initial_dir` in the kcwi_viewer.py as your favorite data directory, or set it as None.

+5. Install the entire KcwiKit package.
+To make it available in your Python file directly, please add its path to the PYTHONPATH environmental variable:

+   `export PYTHONPATH=${PYTHONPATH}:YOUR_PATH_OF_KCWIKIT/py`

 ## Usage

 ### 1. Run the GUI